grifdev26/interviewprep/lightbox/userpostapi/README.md

 ## Running in a local Docker environment
-A second option for running the API server allows you to create and run both the API server and PostgresSQL in a local Docker container using docker-compose
+A second option for running the API server allows you to create and run both the API server and PostgreSQL in a local Docker container using docker-compose

 ### Startup the API server and Database